Am I required to live on campus?

 How is my roommate assigned?
 May I request a particular roommate?

 Incoming students have two options:

 - You can use the Roommate Search option in MyHousing to view profiles of students who have been assigned to the same hall as you.
-You'll be able to contact students who might be a good match, and select each other as roommates.
-This process takes place from May 1 - June 15.
+You'll be able to contact students who might be a good match and select each other as roommates.
+This process takes place May 1-June 15.